DmytroOrlov/play-scalajs-workbench-example/README.md

 In Chrome, press F12 to see developer tools and navigate to the Console window which will show all the console output including compile errors.

 Import the `sbt` project under `workbench` into your IDE.
-Expermient and make changes to the client code.
+Make changes to the client code and experiment.
+Note that you should eventually copy your changes to the corresponding directory under `play` (see explanation below).

 **Explanation**